research-iobserve/jpetstore-6/README.md

 Before we discuss any details, we want to thank the MyBatis team for providing the JPetStore.

+## How to use this repository

+We have different branches for different variants of the JPetStore supporting different observation setups and architectures.
+- `single-jpetstore` single war file + docker image setup
+- `single-jpetstore-kieker-monitoring` same as above with instrumentation for kieker
+- `single-jpetstore-iobserve-monitoring` same as above with instrumentation for iobserve
+- `distributed-jpetstore` single war file + docker image setup
+- `distributed-jpetstore-kieker-monitoring` same as above with instrumentation for kieker
+- `distributed-jpetstore-iobserve-monitoring` same as above with instrumentation for iobserve

+All branches provide a Dockerfile and Kubernetes yamls.

 ## Requirements

 - Java 7 or higher